CCL-KULeuven/textlens/readme.md

 ## The server

+The backend is largely unchanged with the exception of an extra language field and tagging status field.
+The plan is to merge the textlens and galahad backends in future releases - this serves to facilitate maintenance and future integrations with new developments from Galahad.

 Go to `http://localhost:8080/` in the browser to check the client development server is running.

-Go to your favourite IDE and open the Gradle project in `galahad/server`. ... maybe some installation steps ...
+Go to your favourite IDE and open the Gradle project in `textlens/server`. ... maybe some installation steps ...

-Run `galahad/server/src/main/kotlin/org/ivdnt/galahad/app/GalahadApplication.kt` from your IDE.
+Run `textlens/server/src/main/kotlin/org/ivdnt/galahad/app/GalahadApplication.kt` from your IDE.
 Check `http://localhost:8010` to see whether see server is running.

 Go back to the client in the browser and try to create a corpus an upload some documents.

 ## The taggers

 In development the application will talk to the taggers through a port-forward.
-The port-forwards are defined in `docker-compose.yml` from `https://github.com/INL/taggers-dockerized`.
+The port-forwards are defined in `docker-compose.yml` from `https://github.com/CCL-KULeuven/taggers-dockerized`.
 The port-forwards should be defined accordingly as `devport` in the taggers specifications at `server/data/taggers/*.yaml` to enable communication.

 ### Configuring the callback adress

 The taggers send results and errors back to the server through a callback address.
 This address is configured in `.env`.
 For development, you can override the callback address with a local ip.
 Do the following

 - `hostname -I` to see a list of available local ips
-- add line `CALLBACK_SERVER=http://172.16.4.146:8010/internal/jobs` to file `env.dev`
+- add line `CALLBACK_SERVER=http://<your-local-ip>:8010/internal/jobs` to file `env.dev`
 - launch taggers with `docker-compose --env-file .env.dev up`

 ## Adding a new tagger

-*Asssuming you have already wrapped your tagger in a Docker image, instructions will follow ...*
+*Asssuming you have already wrapped your tagger in a Docker image, see taggers-dockerized for examples ...*

 First, launch your tagger.
-See `https://github.com/INL/taggers-dockerized`.
+See `https://github.com/INL/taggers-dockerized` or `https://github.com/CCL-KULeuven/taggers-dockerized` .

-Now make Galahad aware of the new tagger:
+Now make Textlens aware of the new tagger:

-Make the specification yaml available to Galahad:
+Make the specification yaml available to Textlens:
- - If you are running Galahad server from a docker container, the specification yaml should be placed on the docker volume used by the server.
+ - If you are running Galahad/Textlens server from a docker container, the specification yaml should be placed on the docker volume used by the server.
 Find it with
 ```
 # List the docker volumes
-# the volume is likely called galahad_tagger-volume
+# the volume is likely called textlens_tagger-volume
 docker volume ls

 # Inpect the volume